Unable to Locate Complete Label Info

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-California Natural Dog Food is a grain-based kibble using a modest amount of lamb, chicken or herring meals as its main source of animal protein, thus earning the brand 3.5 stars.
+California Natural Limited Ingredient Diets is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.